Kantis/kantis.github.io/_posts/2023-02-27-gradle-improvements.md

 ---

 ## Issues
-[Last article](./2023-02-26-gradle.md) we broke down the components of the [Spring Initializr](https://start.spring.io) Gradle build.
+In the [previous article](./2023-02-26-gradle.md), we broke down the components of the [Spring Initializr](https://start.spring.io) Gradle build.
 I posted the article to the Kotlin language slack for feedback and Björn Kautler suggested a few improvements we could make.

 ### Issue 1: Spring dependency management plugin

 The plugin filled a niche back in the days when Gradle didn't have support for importing BOMs.
 Now we can simply import the Spring Boot BOM instead of using the plugin.

 ```kotlin
 dependencies {